Arthritic Hip Surgery

 Total Hip Replacement

 Total hip replacement is the gold standard for disabling hip pain.
-It can be indicated in all ages, sexes, and activity levels, although generally speaking it is best to do after the age of 60 because of the risk of reoperation after 15 to 20 years due to mechanical failure.
+It can be indicated in all ages, sexes, and activity levels, although generally speaking it is best to do after the age of 60.
 It can be performed through various approaches (front, back, side) with various implant designs.
 Currently the most common designs are made out of titanium with metal heads against the newest plastics.
 Other materials may be used for the head/ball and liner (e.g., ceramics) in selected cases.
-It is extensive surgery that requires inpatient hospitalization for 1-3 days, and recovery usually takes 6-8 weeks.

 Different Approaches to Hip Surgery